C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 - Code.org.
 2015.
 'What Most Schools Don't Teach: A Video Introduction to Computer Science'.
 YouTube video, 5:05. https://www.youtube.com/watch?v=nKIu9yen5nc — Foundational overview of programming concepts for beginners.

-### 2.b Applying Source Code Criticism: A Case Study — 35 minutes
+### 2.b Applying Source Code Criticism — 35 minutes

 In Section 2.a, we introduced key analytical questions historians bring to code: establishing provenance, understanding context, reading linguistic and cultural markers, analyzing comments, and attending to what is absent.
 Now we apply these questions to a specific artifact.